KristoferMar/Jenkins-Guide/README.md

 ### Project functions

 - Upstream projects - Are projects which trigger other projects.
 This means that a project will be executed but only if the build sucesses.
+- Downstream projects - Are projects which are triggered by other projects.
+They only trigger when another projects is compleated.